 The NBA Three-Point Shootout is a fan favorite of the NBA All-Star Weekend and has been since 1986.
-Traditionally held before the All-Star Game, it allows ten participants to make three-point shot attempts as possible from five different positions on the court, behind the three-point arc.
+Traditionally held before the All-Star Game, it allows ten participants to make as many three-point shot attempts as possible from five different positions on the court, behind the three-point arc.
 The players have one minute to complete as many shots as they can.

 Each of the five positions on the court has a rack with five balls; four are traditional orange Spalding balls worth one point, and one is a red, white and blue ABA ball, nicknamed the money ball, worth two points.
 In 2014, they added a rack of only money balls, in any of the five spots, chosen by the player.

 In the 2020 Three-Point Contest, two sponsored Mountain Dew shots were placed on each side of the top of the key for three points apiece.
 This actually prolonged the time from one minute to 70 seconds and raised the maximum score to 40.

 In the first round, all ten players get a chance to score as many points as possible, then the players with the top three best scores move on to the finals.
 The final round is played in the same format, and in the case of a tie, there are extra rounds of 30 seconds to determine a winner.

 Each year, NBA Three-point Shootout odds are released, and sports bettors take advantage of betting on their favorite player to win the shootout.
 There aren’t many betting options for the three-point contest, but it’s fun to bet on nonetheless!